ethanhitchcock/cally/README.md

 ### Settings

 [Example of config.ini file](https://anufrievroman.gitbook.io/calcure/default-config) and [explanations of all settings](https://anufrievroman.gitbook.io/calcure/settings) are available in the documentation.
-On the first run, program will create a `config.ini` file where you can edit parameters, colors, and icons at `~/.config/calcure/config.ini`.
+On the first run, program will create a `config.ini` file where you can edit parameters, colors, and icons at `~/.config/cally/config.ini`.

 ## Usage

-Run `calcure` in your terminal.
+Run `cally` in your terminal.
 You may need to restart your terminal after the install.

 ### Key Bindings